 This is actually a quarter, not only a street, but it deserves to be placed here.
 This is the new shopping area in the old city and brands like Louis Vuitton, Emporio Armani, Miu Miu, Prada, and Saint Laurent have their flagship stores opened there.
 The area is located at the intersections of the following streets Tuchlauben, Bognergasse, Seitzergasse, and Am Hof in the 1st district and more info you can find on their website.

-Knize tailored robes for Austrian royal court, today it is a famous gentlemen suit and accessory designer shop.
-This shop can come in handy if you are planning to visit state opera or any of the traditional balls.
-Located in the city center, in Graben street.
+Knize tailored robes for the Austrian royal court, today it is a famous gentlemen’s suit and accessory designer shop.
+This shop can come in handy if you are planning to visit the state opera or any of the traditional balls.
+Located in the city center, on Graben street.

 Augarten porcelain store creates designer porcelain items, such as plates, cups, and accessories, but this is not just simple kitchenware, this shop was designing and producing imperial porcelain for centuries.
 You can purchase high-end porcelain items and even personalize them with your own design and logos.
 Located in the 2nd district in Obere Augartenstraße.

 Code7 is another porcelain shop, but with more modern and recent designs, featuring local and Czech designers and artists.
 They also have other designs, not only porcelain.
 Located in Spittelberggasse in the 7th district.

 Glashütte Comploj is a design shop specializing in unique items made of glass.
 It is worth visiting the exposed items in the gallery alone.
 Located in Westbahnstraße in the 7th district.